-We pray that all of us may continue to awaken to the ways in which we perpetuate and can heal racism, anti-Black bias, and white supremacy.
+We pray that all of us may continue to awaken to the ways in which we perpetuate but can work to heal racism, anti-Black bias, and white supremacy.
 We pray for new and just solutions to de facto segregation in schools, discriminatory housing policies, and voter disenfranchisement.
-God of Justice,

 We pray for our local communities, that all may have sound and stable housing and good food to eat; we ask your guidance for those in positions of public trust, especially in this city of Norwalk, that they may serve justice and promote the dignity and freedom of every resident.
-God of Justice,